Choose another writer in this calendar:

 While about 150,000 people was involved in helping the Allied project – the Los Alamos team consisted of about 2,000 people – only a few hundred was active in the German enterprise.
 However, even when Germany's collapse was looming, Heisenberg's team worked feverishly to achieve a chain reaction.
 Reichsmarschall Hermann Göring, the head of the Luftwaffe, was obsessed by the idea of dropping a nuclear bomb on New York.

 In May 1945 Heisenberg was arrested by Colonel Pash's task force in Urfeld, where he had a cabin.
 The Americans met him sitting on the veranda.
 Along with many other leading physics, Heisenberg was interned in England.
 The news of Hiroshima and Nagasaki Heisenberg heard at Farm Hall, a village near Cambridge.
-It turned out that the German scientists did know how the bombs had been made.
+There the captured German scientits were housed in grand red brick building, which was thoroughly bugged.
+It turned out that they did know how the bombs had been made.
 After the publication of David Irving's The German Atomic Bomb (1967), in which the controversial British historian saw scientific curiosity as one of the major driving forces behind the German project, Heisenberg said, that "German physicists did not insist on pursuing, by means of practical measures, a path which could not have led to success during the war."

 In 1946 Heisenberg returned to Germany.
 The S-matrix theory of elementary particles, which Heisenberg started in the early 1940s, was widely developed during the following decades.
 Becoming increasingly interested in Platonism, Heisenberg argued that "one could hardly make progress in modern atomic physics without a knowledge of Greek natural philosophy.
 His lectures Heisenberg used to start with a reference to Greek philosophy.
 In 1958 Heisenberg presented his new field equation, the so-called world formula, which his old colleague Wolfgang Pauli characterized at a CERN conference in his ruthless style as "mathematically objectionable" and tore it apart.
 "Wolfgang's attitude to me was almost hostile," wrote Heisenberg mildly over a decade later.